isabella232/twilio-audio-download/README.md

 ## Running Python files on Mac

-To run the Python files on Mac, simply change the extention of the file from ".py" to ".command" (if you get a warning about changing the extension, click *Use .command*).
+To run the Python files on Mac, simply change the extension of the file from ".py" to ".command" (if you get a warning about changing the extension, click *Use .command*).
 Then, whenever that file is opened, it will be run as a Python script in the Terminal.

 <img src="extras/readme-images/use-command.png" />